2zqa/startpagina/README.md

 ## Contributing

-**Note**: If you want to create your own startpage with custom links, see [forking](#forking)
+**Note:** If you want to create your own startpage with custom links, see [Getting started](#getting-started).

-If you're new to contributing in general, please read [the official GitHub quickstart guide](https://docs.github.com/get-started/quickstart/contributing-to-projects).
+If you're new to contributing to open source, please read [the official GitHub quickstart guide](https://docs.github.com/get-started/quickstart/contributing-to-projects).
 In short:

 1. Fork this repository and clone it
 2. Make your changes
 3. Submit a pull request

-**Note**: If you add any source files, make sure to update the Makefile `sourcefiles` variable to reflect this.
+**Note:** In case you add any source files, make sure to update the Makefile `sourcefiles` variable to reflect this.

 ## License